CooledCoffee/nrf24l01/README.md

 Compatibility
 =============

-This library is tested on STC89C52RC2 and should be compatible with AT89S52 and similar mcus.
-It assumes 11.0952 MHz crystal and 12 clocks per instruction.
+This library is tested on STC89C52RC2 @11.0952MHz.
 If you mcu is different from this configuration, you will need to replace the \_nrf\_sleep function with your own implementation.

 Author
 ======